Global Privacy Notice

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

-We try to respond to all legitimate requests within one calendar month.
+We try to respond to all legitimate requests within one calendar month (or earlier in accordance with applicable laws).
 Occasionally it may take us longer than one calendar month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.